Our aim is to increase the ethnic diversity of our workforce and unlock the potential of our Black, Asian and Minority Ethnic colleagues.

 For the past few years, all our colleagues have taken part in cultural capability training.
 Understanding and enquiring about each other's cultural identities is vital for us to build stronger working relationships and succeed as a modern organisation.

 Additionally we have an established network, REACH (Race, Ethnicity and Cultural Heritage), which connects, supports and develops colleagues from a Black, Asian and Minority Ethnic background through regular events and mentoring workshops.
 The network has a growing advocate group, established in 2018, which works to improve cultural awareness and understanding across our whole workforce and highlights important cultural events in both religious and secular calendars.

 Our REACH members and advocates are passionate about inspiring students from under represented and disadvantaged backgrounds to explore opportunities in banking.
 One way in which this is achieved is through our RISE programme.

 The REACH network has over 4,000 members and 700 advocates.
 It was named Best Network at the inaugural Investing in Ethnicity Awards in 2018.

 We believe in empowering and supporting all colleagues to achieve their potential.
 The scale and reach of the Group means there are many opportunities for learning and growth, including some bespoke career development, authentic leadership and sponsorship programmes for colleagues from a Black, Asian and Minority Ethnic background.

 Visible role models

 A consistent theme in feedback from our Minority Ethnic colleagues is the need for visible, positive role models in the Group.
-In 2016 we launched our annual ‘Inspire’ list of 40 Black, Asian and Minority Ethnic role models from across the organisation, and we’ve continued this, recently publishing our 2020 list.
+In 2016 we launched our annual ‘Inspire’ list of 40 Black, Asian and Minority Ethnic role models from across the organisation, and we’ve continued this every year since.
 We have also run a series of ‘Footprints in the Snow’ sessions with senior Black, Asian and Minority Ethnic leaders to share their story and career journey with colleagues.